kevroletin/kevroletin.github.io/_posts/2017-12-22-blockchain-bitcoin-WIP.markdown

 but the user also runs a full client.
 The user is an active part of Bitcoin community because his/her wealth directly depends on the Bitcoin ecosystem health.
-The user also knows that his/her service is required to "commit" transactions of other users into the blockchain.
+The user also knows that his/her service is required to "commit" transactions of other bitcoiners into the blockchain.
 And his/her honesty is required to secure the network.

-User story.
-9 year ago he/she read about Bitcoin on a specialized forum for crypto-anarchists.
-Out of curiosity he/she installed bitcoind and started mining.
-It took 100% of the CPU but every now and then it produces Bitcoins.
-The time has passed and probability to mine block on a CPU has dropped.
-Now the user needs separate mining software and a powerful GPU *(graphical card)*.
-Fast forward and he/she needs several GPUs; hundred of GPUs; some company just released specialized hardware for mining so a GPU mining probably sucks *(and it's only year 2013)*.
-Today *(2018)* there are companies which build huge mining datacenters.

-And nowdays solo mining doesn't work.
+Nowdays solo mining doesn't work.
 Modern miners form groups to compute together and to share a reward.
 This approach is called mining pools and the main idea here is to smooth rewards over time.
 Instead of a huge reward once per century you get a tiny reward daily.
+So our miner user is also a part of some mining pool.

 #### Highlights